 The Massachusetts Department of Education requires every student to pass the MCAS with the following scores: English Language Arts (240), Mathematics (240), and Science and Technology (220).
 If a student scored between 220-238 on the English Language Arts or Mathematics exams, the student will be placed on an Educational Proficiency Plan (EPP), and the student must meet further requirements.
 If a student scored between 200-218 on any exam, the student will be placed on an Educational Proficiency Plan (EPP), and the student must attend remediation programs for additional assistance in the failing subject area until the student achieves a passing score.

 The Massachusetts Department of Education administers MCAS Retests for students who failed the exam(s).
-Students may also ask their guidance counselors to file a cohort appeal if they failed the MCAS.
+The school’s Data Specialist also may file a cohort or portfolio appeal if students fail the MCAS.
 An appeal may only be filed if the student meets the following requirements: